plukacs/lab-governance/Element.md

 #### Policy: Async governance process

 We use the same Async governance process as TLC.
 A pull request becomes eligible for async once it is posted to #element on Slack.

+### Policy: Continous check-in

+Everyone has to check-in and check-out on the #chico channel of Elemet's Slack when they are working on the project.